Fall in Bordeaux and The Dordogne Valley

 Today we will spend the day in the town of Saint Emilion, which is designated an UNESCO World Heritage site(as well as Bordeaux).
 Before arriving in the town we will make a stop at the neighboring Libourne market, where we meet the Chef from our evening restaurant to explore the season’s bounty and see what he chooses to expertly prepare for our dinner.
 After a guided tour of Saint Emilion’s historic monuments including the impressive monolithic church sculpted out of the limestone hillside, you have time to explore the narrow streets and alleys lined with wine boutiques and find a perfect spot for lunch.
 We regroup after lunch for a lesson on how sparkling wine is made and a tasting combined with the signature cookie of the region – macarons de St. Emilion (no, not the brightly colored ones, and not coconut-flavored but the region’s own version).
 Following the tour we will once again meet up with our market Chef to hear how he has prepared our special dinner with the ingredients chosen at the market.
 Upon returning to the hotel, you will need to pack your bags and get ready to leave for the Dordogne in the morning.

 Following alongside the Dordogne River, we drive through the countryside with views of small towns, wine regions and castles.
 Our destination is one of the most renowned and visited towns in the Dordogne region, Sarlat.
 The old town, dating from both medieval and renaissance times, is like stepping back in time, with its outside market being one of the best attractions.
 You will have time to explore the town and market.
-After lunch we explore the Paleolithic cave art at Lascaux II (replica of the original cave) which contains some of the best-known Upper Paleolithic art.
+After lunch we explore the Paleolithic cave art of Lascaux at the new International Center for Cave Art which contains some of the best-known Upper Paleolithic art.
 These paintings are estimated to be 17,300 years old.
 After checking into our lodging at our Gîte you will have time to relax and settle in before dinner.

 Our tour ends after breakfast today so you are free to continue your travels.
 Bon Voyage!